aseoista/redroid-go/README.md

 - A **desoldering braid** can be very useful to wick away any excess solder or to correct bridges
 - When done soldering, clean the PCB with **isopropyl alcohol (≥90% IPA)**, especially around the buttons’ pads, using a brush or lint-free wipe; let it dry fully before powering

+### Shell
+The shell can be 3D printed using the STL files contained in the `case.zip` release artifact.

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues to discuss improvements.